Geeks-Solutions/nuxt-sections/README.md

 }
 ```

-* `supported_media_types` Configure the medias file types supported, expected to return a string of types separated by commas
+* `supported_media_types` [Optional] Configure the medias file types supported, expected to return a string of types separated by commas,
+If not provided, any media file type will be supported.

 ```js
 const supported_media_types = (t) => {